julliannah/julliannah/README.md

 - 🎓 I’m currently learning for Bachelor of Software Engineering (Honours) in RMIT University Vietnam.
 - 👀 My hobbies are about food&drink, travelling and landscape photography.

-This Git is a little world where I publish pieces of works that I've done through my uni life.
+This Git is a little world to publish every piece of works that I've done through my uni life.
 Enjoy!

 <!---